-Included in the TDM are the roadways on which conformity is based and thus considered regionally significant.
-Roadways in the travel demand model are coded with functional class and capacity classifications.
+The TDM includes facilities that are regionally significant and subject to transportation conformity analysis.
+Roadways in the travel demand model are coded with functional class and capacity attributes.

 Regionally significant transit projects are represented through the mode share model.
 The model includes route systems for transit, with changes in speed or other operating conditions affecting the projected ridership.
 The mode share model has an effect on roadways by removing any projected transit riders before automobile vehicle trips are calculated and assigned to roadways.